robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 class: center, middle
-template: inverse
+# Systems Security Engineering*

+.footnote[
-# Systems Security Engineering
+\*Based on Chapter 2 of [NIST 800-160 Public draft 2 Systems Security Engineering Public Draft 2](http://csrc.nist.gov/publications/drafts/800-160/sp800_160_second-draft.pdf)
+]

 ???
-This slide deck is largely based on the content from Chapter 2 of NIST 800-160 Public draft 2 Systems Security Engineering Public Draft 2. http://csrc.nist.gov/publications/drafts/800-160/sp800_160_second-draft.pdf

 Another update to this document is going to be released soon in Fall 2016.
 Keep an eye out for it.

 ---